vascobnunes/fetchLandsatSentinelFromGoogleCloud/README.md

 Run the script with -h switch for more help usage.

+NOTE: Do not use python 3.8!
+Python 3.7.3 is good.

 You can read more about the public google access to Landsat and Sentinel-2 data here: https://cloud.google.com/storage/docs/public-datasets/

 Contributors (THANK YOU!):